shanole/moodcloud/README.md

       - [ ] _page to confirm delete?_
     - [x] make edit form redirect to entry DETAILS, not dashboard? --> learn about firestore queries lol
   - [x] keyword/hashtag form [react tags?](https://github.com/react-tags/react-tags)
-  - [ ] keyword collections in firestore
+- [ ] **keyword collections in firestore**
   - [ ] autosuggest
   - [x] Keyword component instead of random list elements
   - [ ] KeywordDetails component - will have average, list of posts
-- [ ] figure out toggling between form, graph, and post views --FINISH BY 9/25
+- [ ] figure out toggling between dashboard, form, keyword, and post views --FINISH BY 9/25

+---

 - [ ] create GRAPH with Chart.js
   - [ ] Each node should be able to link to a specific post
   - [ ] Change timespans
   - [ ] _Modal on hover?_
 - [ ] Routing and landing page --FINISH BY 10/2

+---

 - [ ] authentication / authorization
   - [ ] account page
   - [ ] _UserDetails component_
 - [ ] styling --FINISH BY 10/9

+---

 - [ ] _limit only one post a day_
 - [ ] _BONUS: fancy "cloud" view for keywords_